CHEMeDATA/ResearchObjectFinder/README.md

 **In progress.** If you want to contribute, the most direct manner is to [fork this project](https://github.com/CHEMeDATA/ResearchObjectFinder/edit/master/README.md), make changes and make a pull request.
-A more simple methods consits in [raising issues](https://github.com/CHEMeDATA/ResearchObjectFinder/issues/new).
+A more simple methods consits in [submitting a ticket](https://github.com/CHEMeDATA/ResearchObjectFinder/issues/new).
 All contributions are welcome!

 ## Finding Chemistry Objects
-The goal is to locate chemistry objects such as chemistry structure file (.mol, .sdf, .cdx), NMR spectra in the Bruker format *etc.* inside archives in the .zip format.
+The goal is to locate chemistry objects such as chemical structure (.mol, .sdf, .cdx files), NMR spectra in the Bruker format *etc.* inside archives in the .zip format.
-This will allow to list them, propose a preview, selective upload, *etc.*
+This will allow to list them, propose a preview, selective upload, *etc.* in short: make the data FAIR.

-The zip files and folders are too large for GitHub.

-The demo .zip files should be in located in the **data** folder.

-The unziped files should be located in the **unziped** folder.

-The folder [**specifications**](https://github.com/CHEMeDATA/ResearchObjectFinder/tree/master/specifications) includes the criteria for each type of research object.

-The identification can be done with a:
-1) file with a specific file extension.
-2) a folder where a set of test about the presence of multiplet files (say fid and acqus in Bruker language) is satisfied.

-The object may include multiple files or all files included in a branch of the file tree.

 ## Short list of Chemistry object